syncfusion-content/windowsforms-docs/WindowsForms/Edit/Text-Visualization.md

-_Figure_ _15: Positions and Offsets Conversion Options in Edit Control

-> Note: The Offset value is always calculated from the top-left corner of the Edit Control from the Virtual coordinates (1,1).
+N> The Offset value is always calculated from the top-left corner of the Edit Control from the Virtual coordinates (1,1).